kristoforsalmin/dotfiles/README.md

 ## Installation

-Set Zsh as default shell:
+Set Zsh as a default shell:

 ```sh
 chsh -s "$(which zsh)"